Gauntlet173/CodingTheLaw/syllabus.md

 Technical Learning:	Assignment 2

-#### There is no class on September 25, 2020 due to Career Day

-#### Class 3 - Automated Document Assembly in Docassemble - October 2, 2020
+#### Class 3 - Automated Document Assembly in Docassemble - September 25, 2020

 In this class you will be taught the three fundamental requirements of a document assembly system: variables, conditionals, and loops.
 You will be shown how to replace text in a Word document with these three components.
 You will create a simple template using these